 LINES 7 THROUGH 9 - Complete Lines 7 through 9 ONLY if a transferable credit is claimed (credit codes 251 through 262).
-For Lines 7A, 8A, and 9A, enter the LDR State Certification number from Form R-6135, if applicable.
+For Lines 7A, 8A, and 9A, enter the LDR State Certification number from Form R-6135, for the credit claimed on Lines 7, 8, and 9 respectively.
 See Revenue Information Bulletin 17-008 on LDR's website for claiming a purchased transferable tax credit.